Dimension theory of Non-Autonomous iterated function systems: Non-autonomous iterated function systems

 for all $T,U\in \mathcal{L}(\R^d,\R^d)$, see ~\cite{Falco88} for details.

 Let $\{\Xi_k\}_{k=1}^\infty$ be given by \eqref{Xi}.
 We write

 Immediately, for each $\bu\in \Sigma^k$, the singular value function $\phi^s$ of $T_\bu$ is bounded by

-Note that for a self-affine set $E$, the sequence $\{\sum_{\bu\in\Sigma^k}\phi^s(T_\bu)\}_{k=1}^\infty$ is submultiplicative, and this implies that the function
+Note that for a self-affine set $E$, the sequence $\{\sum_{\bu\in\mathcal{I}^{k}}\phi^s(T_\bu)\}_{k=1}^\infty$ is submultiplicative, and this implies that the function

 is continuous and strictly decreasing in $s$.
 This property plays an important role in finding the affine dimensions of self-affine fractals.
-However, in general, the submultiplicative property does not hold for self-affine Moran sets.
-The lack of submultiplicativity causes one of the main difficulties to determine the dimensions of self-affine Moran sets.
+However, in general, the submultiplicative property does not hold for non-autonomous affine sets.
+The lack of submultiplicativity causes one of the main difficulties to determine the dimensions of non-autonomous affine sets.